-The most notorious Cleveland incident took place in Lee-Harvard in 1953 when Wendell Stewart, a black funeral director, moved into a home on Talford Avenue.
-After a large crowd of angry white residents grew menacing, several major social service agencies helped to defuse the situation, including the Cleveland Welfare Federation, the Jewish Community Federation, and the Mayor of Cleveland.
-The mayor's involvement was important in reassuring blacks that they would receive police protection when they moved into hostile white neighborhoods.
+The most notorious incident took place in Lee-Harvard in 1953 when Wendell Stewart, a black funeral director, moved into a home on Talford Avenue, several blocks south of Lee-Harvard's border with Shaker Heights.
+After a crowd of angry white residents grew menacing, several major social service agencies helped to defuse the situation, including the Cleveland Welfare Federation, the Community Relations Board, the NAACP, the Jewish Community Federation, and the Mayor of Cleveland.
+The mayor's involvement was important in reassuring blacks that they would receive police protection when they moved into hostile white neighborhoods.34